.

 Youth living in poverty are more likely to face limited access to opportunities that expand their horizons and contribute to the development of important skills.
 This means a reduced ability to access out-of-school-time programs, such as clubs, teams, enrichment programs, and summer experiences.
 These types of experiences are essential to form supportive relationships with non-familial adults.
 These relationships are critical in a youth’s development (4) as they directly impact a young person’s sense of self, others, and community, and contribute to social and emotional wellbeing and development.

-Communities of colour and newcomers to North America have faced significant inequities in access to nature and camp-based programs.
+Communities of colour and newcomers to North America have faced significant inequities in access to nature, experiential learning experiences, and camp-based programs.
 Research has shown that a camp experience supports the development of social emotional skills, confidence, self-identity, independence, and resilience (5).
-Skills learned at camp last into young adulthood and are important for young people’s success in other settings such as work, college, and family life (5) (6) Camp-based learning is essential for thriving.
+Skills learned at camp last into young adulthood and are important for young people’s success in other settings such as work, college, and family life (5) (6) Additionally, intentional learning programs focused on hands-on activities are associated with positive impacts for youth, such as increased academic achievement, social and emotional skills, attitudes, and behaviours (7).
+Experiential learning and positive developmental experiences are essential for thriving.

 Social Impact

-We know that investing in youth development and camp programs has a significant impact on individuals and societies.
+We know that investing in youth development and experiential learning focused programs has a significant impact on individuals and societies.
 This impact is achieved through a reduction of negative outcomes and behaviours, decreasing reliance on social services, as well as an increase in positive outcomes and behaviours, such as educational attainment, earning potential, and health.

 At Tims Camps, youth focus on the importance of the “Big 3”: goal setting, contributing to a community, and looking to the future with greater hope.
 These skills set the stage for post-secondary education and gainful employment in young adulthood.

-That’s why we do what we do—to bridge the gap, open doors, and provide a positive developmental experience for youth.
+That’s why we do what we do—to close the gap, open doors, and provide a positive developmental experience for youth.

 Citations